SF-WDI-LABS/express-microblog-add-auth/readme.md

 ## Bonus

-* Validations and error-handling
+* Prevent invalid data from being saved into the database, and handle errors in your API routes.
-* Build a "likes" functionality
+* Build a "likes" functionality that lets users "upvote" blog posts.
 * Add a "category" attribute to your blog posts.
 When a user clicks on a category, take them to a page that displays all the blog posts that have that category.

 ## Getting Started